microsoft/api-guidelines/graph/patterns/subsets.md

 ## Problem

 A common pattern is to apply a policy or state to a collection of resources.
-With this, there also comes the question of how to model cases where we want to apply to 'all' or 'none' without having to special case these values within the collection set or introduce cross-property dependencies.
+With this, there also comes the question of how to model cases where we want to apply to `all` or `none` without having to special case these values within the collection set or introduce cross-property dependencies.
 Likewise, we'd like to model it in a way where it is easy to understand and interpret usage from just looking at the schema.

 An example is where you have a policy that you need to be able to apply to users in an organization.
 You might want to support the default **None**, enablement for **All**, or enablement for **Select** users where you only grant it to a few users.

-Existing patterns for this either have special-cased 'strings' or have tightly coupled dependencies between two independent properties.
+Existing patterns for this either have special-cased `strings` or have tightly coupled dependencies between two independent properties.
 Neither is intuitive, both require reading documentation, and neither can be inferred from the schema or within client libraries.

 ## Solution

-Have an abstract base class where all 'variants' of the subset are derived types from the base subset.
-For more information, see the [general subtyping guidance](https://github.com/microsoft/api-guidelines/blob/graph/graph/patterns/subtypes.md).
+Have an abstract base class where all `variants` of the subset are derived types from the base subset.
+For more information, see the [general subtyping guidance](./subtypes.md).

 The abstract base class should also hold an enum for all possible variants.
-The purpose of including this is to allow for easier ways to do query and filter operations on variants like 'all' and 'none' without relying on `isof` functions.
+The purpose of including this is to allow for easier ways to do query and filter operations on variants like `all` and `none` without relying on `isof` functions.

 **Base type**